ON (NYSE:ONON) CEO Martin Hoffmann Sells 4,150 Shares

-On Holding AG (NYSE:ONON - Get Free Report) CEO Martin Hoffmann sold 4,150 shares of ON stock in a transaction on Monday, April 13th.
-The shares were sold at an average price of $33.95, for a total value of $140,892.50.
-Following the transaction, the chief executive officer owned 1,393,399 shares in the company, valued at approximately $47,305,896.05.
-This trade represents a 0.30% decrease in their ownership of the stock.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+On Holding AG (NYSE:ONON - Get Free Report) CEO Martin Hoffmann sold 4,150 shares of the firm's stock in a transaction that occurred on Monday, April 20th.
+The shares were sold at an average price of $36.56, for a total transaction of $151,724.00.
+Following the transaction, the chief executive officer owned 1,389,249 shares in the company, valued at $50,790,943.44.
+This represents a 0.30% decrease in their position.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
 The transaction was executed under a pre-arranged Rule 10b5-1 trading plan.

 Martin Hoffmann also recently made the following trade(s):